 Most anglers ranked overall fishing quality as poor.
 Based on 541 interviews, 64% of the anglers ranked their fishing trip as poor, 24% as satisfactory, 10% as good, and 2% as excellent.
 The rankings were slightly higher in 1979 and 1980, years when catch rates were higher.
-Fishing rank was more strongly correlated (r=0.51) with total fish caught per angler hour than with any other indices of catch or Comparable opinion surveys are not available for effort. other fisheries, but the harvest rate of 0.1-0.4 fish per hour at Jewett Lake does not compare favorably with the 1.0 fish per hour of typical warmwater lakes (Schneider and Lockwood 1979).
-On the other hand, this harvest rate is close to that of some northern lakes in which coolwater species predominate (unpublished data).
+Fishing rank was more strongly correlated (r=0.51) with total fish caught per angler hour than with any other indices of catch or Comparable opinion surveys are not available for other fisheries, but the harvest rate of 0.1-0.4 hour at Jewett Lake does not compare favorably with the 1.0 (Schneider and fish per hour of typical warmwater lakes On the other hand, this harvest rate is Lockwood 1979). northern lakes in which coolwater close to that of some species predominate (unpublished data).